mlflow/mlflow/docs/source/model-registry.rst

 Model Registry Workflows
 ========================
+In order to use model registry functionality via the UI or API, ensure you're running an MLflow server using a database-backed backend store. `See here <../tracking.html#backend-stores>`_ for more information.

 Before you can add a model to the Model Registry, you must log it using the ``log_model`` methods of the corresponding model flavors.
 Once a model has been logged, you can add, modify, update, transition,